Islam in Mali

-Islam is very important to traditional Malian culture.
-Muslims currently make up approximately 95 percent of the population of Mali.
-The majority of Muslims in Mali are Malikite Sunni, influenced with Sufism.
+Muslims make up approximately 95 percent of the population of Mali.
+The majority of Muslims in Mali are Non denominational and Malikite Sunni, influenced with Sufism.
 Ahmadiyya and Shia branches are also present.

+Islam has been present in West Africa for over a millennium, and Mali has been the center of various Islamic empires, such as the Ghana Empire and the Songhai Empire.
+Mali was a French colony and now follows the secular French model in which the government does not intervene in religious matters.